 While these criminal charges may seem minor, they are, in fact, quite serious.
-One can be charged with this based on the observation of a law enforcement officer, which is a very subjective situation.
+You can be charged with this based on the observation of a law enforcement officer, which is a very subjective situation.

 - Jail sentence for up to 60 days

-- 6 months of probation
+- Six months of probation

 - Fine up to $500

 A public brawl can be charged as a first-degree misdemeanor, and inciting a riot can be charged as a third-degree felony.
 Both of these charges can result in more severe consequences than other types of disorderly conduct.